Exporting groundnuts (peanuts) to Europe

 - not pass on any odour, taste, colour or other foreign characteristics to the product.
 Groundnuts are sensitive to unpleasant and/or pungent odours.

-New EU labelling legislation forbids misleading the consumer.
+New EU labelling legislation forbids the misleading of consumers.
 Moreover, any claims that food can prevent, treat or cure a human disease may not be made.

-Another change is allergens labelling, where allergens have to be highlighted in the list of ingredients.
-Requirements regarding information on allergens now also cover non pre-packed foods including those sold in restaurants and cafés.
+Another change is allergen labelling, where allergens have to be highlighted in the list of ingredients.
+Requirements for information on allergens now also cover non-prepacked foods, including those sold in restaurants and cafés.
 The list of allergens include peanuts.